 - Easy to Put On: We want to minimize the stress of putting on the harnes

 - Comfort: We walk our cats to enrich their lives, harness should not be limiting

 - Durable: The harness should resist wear and tear and adjust as the cat grows

 This article is part of our

-Let's review what makes cat harnesses great and how to choose the best harness for your cat.
+Let's review what makes a cat harness great and how to choose the best harness for your cat.

 Differences Between Cat and Dog Harnesses

 While most dogs walk on collars, cats can't.
 Cats are acrobats and like climbing and getting through small holes and bushes.